-On paper, the specs look impressive and could possibly topple the Go Pro Karma before it has even taken off.
-In the air, it also looks very impressive with features that are sure to win over a lot of people…especially as we head towards Christmas!
+On paper, the specs look impressive.
+It could possibly topple the Go Pro Karma before it has even taken off.
+In the air, it also looks very impressive with features that are sure to win over a lot of people.
+Especially as we head towards Christmas!

 Even though the image quality doesn't match that of my Inspire 1/X5 camera combo, I don't think this matters.
 The Mavic is aimed towards racers, sporty/travel people and general enthusiasts.
 It could have its uses in the corporate world but as a rule, the Mavic seems to be all about the fun.

 DJI Mavic Pro - Main Features

 Despite many rumours saying that the Mavic would only have a 2-axis gimbal, it actually comes with a 3-axis gimbal (pitch, roll, yaw) for super-smooth video recording.

 For me, flying a drone means capturing amazing video.
 Many people though, will buy this for its racing capabilities but the video quality is still important to many.
 Here are some of the main video features:

 The small, fold-able form of the DJI Mavic means it can be carried practically anywhere.
 Whether in a rucksack or small bag, it is ready for take off in no time at all.
 Regardless of its size, DJI have left nothing out and the features are impressive.

 DJI Goggles for the Mavic Pro

 Putting their rather bulky appearance behind, the DJI Mavic Goggles (sold separately) look pretty neat and easy to use.
 They give you a 1080p, 85 degree view directly from the drone (thanks to OcuSync) and not the controller.
 This means very little lag in the image transmission.
 It also means you can share your flight with friends.